auwsmit/dotfiles/README.md

 2. Run the setup script.
 This will move any potentially replaced files into a `~/dotfiles_backup` folder, so check there for old configs.
     * If on Windows, run WinSetup.bat with adminstrator privileges.
-        * A registry editor prompt will appear, which will remap Caps Lock to Escape if you accept.
-Log out and back in or restart for it to take effect.
+        * AutoHotKey will remap Caps Lock to Escape.
+This can be disabled via the AHK icon (a green square with a white H) in the task bar.
-        * Run `RegCapsRestore.reg` to restore the Caps Lock key.
+        * To automatically run the remap on startup, press `Win+R`, run `shell:startup`, and place a shortcut to `CapsToEscape.exe` in that folder.
     * If Linux/Mac, run UnixSetup.sh.
 Make sure it's executable.
-        * Be aware that Caps Lock will be remapped to Escape until your current user session is over.
+        * xmodremap will remap Caps Lock to Escape for your current user session.

 3. Startup Vim, and it should say that it's downloading all the plugins.
     * Note: Windows makes a bunch of command prompts during this process, just